PharmGKB/PharmCAT/docs/using/VCF-Requirements.md

 chr7    117548628    .
 G(T)7A    G(T)5A    .
 PASS    CFTR:5T    GT    0/1
 ```

 Different NGS pipelines, the way files are created (for instance if a multisample file is split), and post-processing software tools all lead to these differences.
 As PharmCAT is directly matching these strings to what is in the definition files this can cause problems.
 For example, PharmCAT expects to find deletions as the ref="ATCT"  alt="A", rather than ref="TCT" alt=".".
-Therefore you will need to replace all the deletions within in the file.
+Therefore, you will need to replace all the deletions within in the file.
 If the ref is a single letter it means no variant was found, so it's safe to replace it with the appropriate nucleotide string.

 To avoid ambiguity in variant representation, PharmCAT uses a parsimonious, left-aligned variant representation format (as discussed in [Unified Representation of Genetic Variants](https://doi.org/10.1093/bioinformatics/btv112) by Tan, Abecasis, and Kang).